The following is a Guest Post via Cheryl Hurt

 15. Nurture social relationships.

 A lonely person is a miserable person.
+Traveling can make you feel lonely.
 Happy people understand how important it is to have strong, healthy relationships.
-Always take the time to see and talk to your family, friends, or significant other and you can always rely on the Gypsy’s to be there for you.
+Always take the time to see and talk to your family, friends, or significant other, and you can always rely on the Gypsy’s to be there for you.

 Meditating silences your mind and helps you find inner peace.
 You don’t have to be a zen master to pull it off.
 Happy people know how to silence their minds anywhere and anytime they need to calm their nerves.

 Junk food makes you sluggish, and it isn’t easy to be happy when you’re in that kind of state.
 Everything you eat directly affects your body’s ability to produce hormones, which will dictate your moods, energy, and mental focus.
 Be sure to eat foods that will keep your mind and body in good shape to get thru your shift.